Hemorrhoids Online Registration

 What’s an Anal Fissure?

 An anal fissure is a tear in the anal canal in the lower rectum.
 They’re usually caused by trauma from a hard or painful bowel movement and lack of dietary fiber.
 Symptoms include severe rectal pain during bowel movements, which worsens with constipation.
 Slight rectal bleeding may also occur.

-Your doctor will do a physical exam to confirm the diagnosis.
-Anal fissure require anoscopy as it cannot be directly observed visually.
-However, anoscopy is quite painful for those with an anal fissure so a doctor may treat it based on symptoms alone.
-You may need a colonoscopy to make sure no underlying disorder caused your rectal bleeding.
+Diagnosis requires a physical exam using an anoscopy, as fissures cannot be directly observed.
+However, because the use of an anoscopy can be quite painful for anal fissure patients, your doctor may simply treat the fissure based on symptoms alone.
+However, patients may need a colonoscopy to ensure that no underlying conditions are causing the rectal bleeding.

-If these first-line treatments do not work, the patient may be directed to use 0.4% nitroglycerine (NTG) ointment or compounding medication Nifedipine gel in conjunction the treatments listed above, and both may help it heal and reduce the discomfort.
-However, NTG ointment is generally not preferred as it can cause adverse side effects like headache and dizziness.
-Alternatively, Nifedipine gel is a better option to treat anal fissure.
+If these first-line treatments do not work, the patient may be directed to use 0.4% nitroglycerine (NTG) ointment or compounding medication Nifedipine gel in conjunction with the previously listed treatments to reduce discomfort.

-If you have a chronic anal fissure that won’t heal on its own, surgery will most likely be the next option.
-The surgery, called partial anal sphincterotomy, may involve cutting a segment of the anal sphincter muscle to reduce spasm and promote healing, and may also include removing the fissure and any scar tissue resulting from it.
-Although rare, cutting the anal sphincter may lead to loss of ability to control bowel movements.
+If Botox treatments prove ineffective, then a partial anal sphincterotomy may be needed.
+This procedures involves cutting a segment of the anal sphincter muscle to reduce spasms and promote healing, and may also include removing the fissure and any scar tissue resulting from it.
+Although very rare, cutting the anal sphincter may lead to losing one’s ability to control bowel movements.